 - A pilar cyst is a cyst where the cyst sac forms from cells similar to those that are in the bottom of hair follicles (where hairs grow from).

 In both cases, the semi-fluid content of the cyst looks a bit like cottage cheese.
 This substance is soggy keratin.
 Keratin is made by skin cells and is the substance that hairs are made from and the substance that covers the top layer of the skin.

 What do these cysts look like and what are their symptoms?

 - Epidermoid cysts can affect anyone but are most common in young and middle-aged adults.
-They can appear anywhere on the skin but develop most commonly on the face, neck, chest, upper back and genitals, eg scrotum.
+They can appear anywhere on the skin but develop most commonly on the face, neck, chest, upper back and sometimes on the scrotum.

 - Pilar cysts can affect anyone but are most common in middle-aged women.
 They can appear anywhere on the skin but develop most commonly on the scalp.
 It is common for several to develop at the same time on the scalp.